stoykobogev/Catalog/README.md

 It's a simple Single-page application with REST API.
 You can create products and place them in categories.
 Products have name, price and optional image.
 There are two users (user management is not the goal).
 The 'admin' can do all CRUD operations while the 'user' can only view the content.

 ## More details
 * Uploading images is costly because of their big size.
-There is implemented functionality to check if the image is already in the database and use it instead of the uploaded one hence there are no image duplications.
+There is implemented functionality to check if the same image is already in the database and use it instead of the uploaded one hence there are no image duplications.
 The goal is to save disk memory.

 * Security - CORS and CSRF protection, user roles, HTTP request parameters validations